-This single module on ‘Memory & Forgetting’, is just one of the lessons on the Introduction to Psychology course, taught by an academically accredited, professionally qualified subject-specialist lecturer in psychology.
+This module on ‘Memory & Forgetting’, is just one of the lessons on the Introduction to Psychology course.
 In this module, you will learn about the way in which we process incoming information, encode, and remember it – or not!
 Exploring the Informational Processing and Multi-Store Models of Memory, you will discover how your own memory works, in The Recency and Primacy Effects, and Millar’s Magic No. 7 experiments.

 With discussion on memory function, PTSD, flashbulb memory, managing memory trauma, emotional tagging, forgetting, amnesia, Alzheimer’s, and dementia, the defence mechanism of regression, and Freud’s theory on forgetting, this module is a ‘must-take’ for anyone working with others in professional care settings, dealing with family members, or for anyone interested to learn how their own memory works.
 By taking this module, you will develop excellent awareness of how we process and store information in our memories, be able to better understand some of the obstacles that can appear to prevent us from remembering, and learn how to manage and improve your own memory.
 This module is also an excellent foundation for educational and career development, with the learning being highly applicable for improving personal and professional relationships.